Pesthuf/WaniKani-Autosolver/README.md

 This script will only check for currently pending reviews, do any it deems appropriate, then quit.
 If you want it to run regularly, you need to schedule it youself, using `cron`, `systemd-timer`, `jenkins` or whatever else you want.

 ## Configuration
-You need to configure the script using environemtn variables.
+You need to configure the script using environment variables.
 You only need to provide one environment variable:
 ```bash
 API_TOKEN="...."
 ```

 Generate yourself an API-Token [here](https://www.wanikani.com/settings/personal_access_tokens).

+Either configure the environment variable globally, write a wrapper script to provide it to the `deno run`command... or just create a .env file.